 The steinstrasse or stone street is a rare complication after Shock wave lithotripsy(SWL).
-The true incidence is unknown but is mentioned between 1-4 % in stone size less than 2 cm to 13% in large stone.
+The true incidence is unknown but is mentioned between 1-4 % in stone sizes less than 2 cm to 13% in large stones.
 Most of them are asymptomatic and pass spontaneously with conservative management (1).
 If the conservative management is unsuccessful, the other options are SWL, ureteroscopic lithotripsy, and percutaneous nephrolithotomy.
 Open surgery reserved a last resort for dealing with the problem (2, 3).
 In this case report, we present a 37-year-old man with a proximal ureter steinstrasse.
 He was managed with laparoscopic ureterolithotomy as the SWL failed, and also, ureteroscopic access to the upper ureter failed due to the ureteral stenosis.

 A 37-year-old man came to our clinic due to left flank pain.
 He underwent SWL for a mid-pole kidney stone two weeks ago.
 The laboratory data were in the normal range.
 He agreed to report his case anonymously after signing the informed consent.
 This case report is based on the CARE checklist.
 The Non-contrast spiral computed scan (CT) was done and revealed a steinstrasse in the proximal ureter with a size of about 4 cm with moderate hydroureteronephrosis.
 Figure 1 shows the stone burden in the proximal ureter.